legacy-seismic-data/legacy-seismic-data.github.io/pages/station-map.md

 **Organization:** Name of organization that maintains the analog records.
 This is not in all cases the same as the insitution that maintains the digital file.
 <br>
 **Contact:** Whom to contact for more information.

+---

+For additions, corrections, and edits, please submit an issue or pull request in the github repo.